mmartial/geekier-blog/_posts/2024-02-24-NVIDIA_Containers.md

   "$(. /etc/os-release && echo "$VERSION_CODENAME")" stable" | \
   sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 ```
-- Perform the package installation
+Perform required packages installation:

 ```bash
 sudo apt-get update
 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

-- Confirm `docker` is functional, by checking if you get the `Hello from Docker!` message running its `hello-world`.
+Confirm `docker` is functional, by checking if we get the `Hello from Docker!` message running its `hello-world`:

 ```bash
 sudo docker run hello-world
 ```

-- (Optional)  make `docker` is available without `sudo`, which has some security implications, as detailed in [https://docs.docker.com/engine/install/linux-postinstall/](https://docs.docker.com/engine/install/linux-postinstall/).
+Optionally,  make `docker` available without `sudo`, which has some security implications, as detailed in [https://docs.docker.com/engine/install/linux-postinstall/](https://docs.docker.com/engine/install/linux-postinstall/).
 You will need to completely logout for the changes to take effect.
-Once this is done, you should be able to run `docker run hello-world` without the need of a `sudo`.
+Once this is done, you should be able to run `docker run hello-world` without the need for a `sudo`:

 ```bash
 sudo usermod -aG docker $USER
 ```

 ## 1.3.
 Install podman (> 4.1.0) on Ubuntu 22.04

 On Ubuntu 22.04, `apt search podman` returns version 3 of `podman`, we need a version of `podman` above 4.1.0 to be able to use the Container Device Interface (CDI) for `nvidia-container-toolkit`.

 We recommend using [Homebrew](https://brew.sh/) to get a more recent version of `podman`.

-To install `brew` (per [Homebrew](https://brew.sh/)'s instructions)
+To install `brew` (per [Homebrew](https://brew.sh/)'s instructions):
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```